NextCenturyCorporation/neon-dash/src/app/library/README.md

 #### Search

-1. Start with a specific **Visualization element**.
-Give it an `id` attribute.
+1. Define your **Visualization element** and give it an `id` attribute.
 2. Define a **[Search Component](#search-component)** and give it an `id` attribute.
 3. This Search Component will be querying a specific datastore.
-Give your Search Component a `data-type` attribute containing the [type of this datastore](#) and a `data-host` attribute containing the `hostname:port` of this datastore WITHOUT any `http` prefix (or just `hostname` if using the default port).
+Give the Search Component a `data-type` attribute containing the [type of this datastore](#) and a `data-host` attribute containing the `hostname:port` of this datastore WITHOUT any `http` prefix (or just `hostname` if using the default port).
 4. This Search Component will be querying one or more fields in a specific table.
-Give your Search element a `search-field-key` attribute containing the [field-key](#field-key) of the specific query field, or replace the field in the field key with a `*` (wildcard symbol) if querying multiple fields in the table.
+Give the Search element a `search-field-key` attribute containing the [field-key](#field-key) of the specific query field, or replace the field in the field key with a `*` (wildcard symbol) if querying multiple fields in the table.
-5. Give your Search Component a `server` attribute containing the hostname of your deployed NCCL Data Server WITH the `http` prefix if needed.
+5. Give the Search Component a `server` attribute containing the hostname of your deployed [NCCL Data Server](#the-data-server) WITH the `http` prefix if needed.
-6. Unless this Visualization element does not have an applicable "draw" function (see [Using My Visualization Elements](#using-my-visualization-elements) below), give your Search Component a `vis-element-id` attribute containing the ID of your Visualization element and a `vis-draw-function` attribute containing the name of the "draw" function defined on your Visualization element.
+6. Unless your Visualization element does not have an applicable "draw data" function (see [Using My Visualization Elements](#using-my-visualization-elements) below), give the Search Component a `vis-element-id` attribute containing the `id` of your Visualization element and a `vis-draw-function` attribute containing the name of the Visualization's"draw data" function.

 ```html
 <visualization-element id="vis1"></visualization-element>